*The company was dissolved in 2016

 Magda Sternik : It happened whilst wearing pyjamas!
 It was Sunday noon in London in early 2015.
 We were chilling at home, but getting more and more hungry.
-It was (not surprisingly) raining, and renouncing to our comfortable indoors clothes to go out for lunch was not an option.
+It was (not surprisingly) raining, and renouncing our comfortable indoor clothes to go out for lunch was not an option.

-We resorted to find a nice meal to order online.
-This turned out to be a complete disaster for a simple reason: we were hungry, but didn’t know what to choose.
+We resorted to finding a nice meal to order online.
+This turned out to be a complete disaster for a simple reason: we were hungry but didn’t know what to choose.

 We faced a problem that many people face.
 We had thousands of dishes to choose from amongst many restaurants, but absolutely no way to know how they looked or what was their quality.

 We spent half an hour browsing long text menus with 100+ items each without being able to make a decision.
 When we finally chose something, we received a meal that was not what we expected and felt disappointed.

 It is very likely that the restaurant we ordered from had amazing dishes, but we didn’t know which ones those were.
 We thought: there has to be a way to improve this experience, for us and for others.
 Wouldn’t it be great if we could see pictures of the dishes?
 Furthermore, how about ranking every single one of them individually.

 Instead of scanning through hundreds of average dishes we would like to go straight to the top ranked ones.
 This laid the foundation of Foodswiper, an app designed to ensure customers always find something they would like.

 Midlands Traveller: There are many apps related to food services already.
 What is different about your service?

 Diego Sanchez: The difference is in the way we present options.
 A traditional food services app forces you to read a lot of menus, scanning through many irrelevant options, and making it hard to find the best food for you.